AWS Greengrass is software that lets you run local

 Machine learning uses statistical algorithms that can learn from existing data, a process called training, in order to make decisions about new data, a process called inference.
 During training, patterns and relationships in the data are identified to build a model for decision making.
 This model allows a system to then make intelligent decisions about data it hasn’t encountered before.
 Training ML models

-AWS Greengrass ML inference gives you the best of both worlds.
+AWS Greengrass ML Inference gives you the best of both worlds.
 You use ML models that are built and trained in the cloud and you deploy and run ML inference locally on connected devices.
-For example, you can build a predictive model in the cloud about the diamond heads of boring equipment and then run it underground where there is no cloud connectivity to predict the wear and usage of the diamond.
+For example, you can build a predictive model in Amazon SageMaker for scene detection analysis and then run it locally on a Greengrass enabled security camera device where there is no cloud connectivity to predict and send an alert when an incoming visitor is detected.

 Deploy Models to Your Connected Device with a Few Clicks